 Religious Funeral Readings and Poetry for Mothers

 Religion is a defining facet of many individuals' lives, affecting the way the persons loved, worked and lived.
-If religion had a special place in your mother's heart, you may choose a religious poem or verse to convey your love for her, or describe her character to mourners at her funeral.
+If religion had a special place in your mother's heart, you may choose a religious poem or verse to convey your love for her or describe her character to mourners at her funeral.
 Some well-liked verses from the Bible include Psalms like:

 These psalms have a poetic quality and may serve as a representation of the faith of your mother.
 They are also a comfort to those who hear them and will surely be well-received by family and friends.
-You can sift through other Christian poetry at the library or online.

 Creating Poems for Mom's Funeral